Cyclone Dinah: Queensland and New South Wales

-On January 30, a flood warning was raised on the same day on the areas surrounding the Brunswick, Tweed and Richmond rivers.
+On 30 January, a flood warning was raised on the same day on the areas surrounding the Brunswick, Tweed and Richmond rivers.
 A spokesman for the Civil Defense Force on the NSW said that the regional defense forces on the state alerted the residents living on the coast for possible impacts.
-The Civil Defence authorities in New South Wales were on Standby Alert starting on January 31, following Dinah.
+The Civil Defence authorities in New South Wales were on Standby Alert starting on 31 January, following Dinah.

 Dinah is described as the strongest tropical cyclone to reach the southern coastal waters of Queensland, according to the regional director of Bureau of Meteorology Brisbane TCWC, A. Shields.
 Winds up to 200 mph were reported by the meteorological stations in Sandy Cape.
 A wind gust of 48 mph was recorded at Sydney.
 Dinah also affected shipping operations.
 The storm also left large swaths of Brisbane submerged on two-foot floodwaters.
 A house was washed away on Cribb Island, while the Wintergarden Theatre in Bundaberg lost its roof due to strong winds.
 A 50-foot yacht sustained damages while being docked in Heron Island due to giant waves caused by Dinah.
-The heaviest rain accumulation from the cyclone was recorded at Bundaberg on January 29, at 292.1 mm.
+The heaviest rain accumulation from the cyclone was recorded at Bundaberg on 29 January, at 292.1 mm.

 A wave caused by Cyclone Dinah caused an injury to Samuel Perry, a baker on the passenger ship Triaster.
 He suffered a fracture on his right arm and a dislocated shoulder.
 Adding on, the bakery and the galley of the ship were flooded due to the storm's large waves.
-Two rescuers almost drowned as they attempted to save a man whose swimming on Coolangatta Beach on January 31.
+Two rescuers almost drowned as they attempted to save a man who was swimming on Coolangatta Beach on 31 January.
 The latter was further saved, according to reports.
 Francis Chichester, a sailor was stranded from the high waves caused by Dinah.
 He was heading from Sydney to the southernmost tip of New Zealand when he started to experience the brunt of the cyclone.
 Chichester, however, survived the storm.
 The town of Tocumwal suffered damages to trees, fields, and buildings.
-The area was also without power, starting on January 29.
+The area was also without power, starting on 29 January.
 A part of the roofing at the Lady Maryborough Hospital, located in Maryborough, was downed and flown away by the strong winds caused by the storm, resulting in the patients being transferred to other hospitals.
 The mayor of the Gold Coast in Queensland instructed their city council to prepare for emergencies following the cyclone.
 At Heron Island, the large trees in the area were snapped by strong winds from Dinah.
 A Brisbane spokesman said that the telephone lines in the area were downed, north and south of Maryborough.
 In addition, buildings in Brisbane suffered roof damages.
 Storm surges also inundated sugarcane crops in Sunshine Coast.